 - 1 can (15 ounces) Italian tomato sauce

 - 1 medium green or sweet red pepper, chopped

 - 1. Preheat oven to 400°.
 Place zucchini in colander; sprinkle with salt.
 Let stand 10 minutes, then squeeze out moisture.

 - 2. Combine zucchini with eggs, Parmesan and half of mozzarella and cheddar cheeses.
 Press into a greased 13x9-in. or 3-qt. baking dish.
 Bake 20 minutes.

 - 3. Meanwhile, in a large saucepan, cook beef and onion over medium heat, crumbling beef, until meat is no longer pink; drain.
 Add tomato sauce; spoon over zucchini mixture.
-Sprinkle with remaining cheeses; add red pepper.
+Sprinkle with remaining cheeses; add green pepper.
 Bake until heated through, about 20 minutes longer.

 - 4. Freeze option: Cool baked casserole; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Unwrap casserole; reheat on a lower oven rack until heated through and a thermometer inserted in center reads 165°.
-Yield: 8 servings.

 1 cup: 315 calories, 20g fat (10g saturated fat), 119mg cholesterol, 855mg sodium, 10g carbohydrate (4g sugars, 2g fiber), 25g protein.

 Dec 29, 2019This is tasty.
 I sliced my zucchini very thin instead of shredding it.
 I mixed it with the eggs, parm cheese, and half the other cheeses but didn't bake it until I added the remaining ingredients as listed.